 In general, we witnessed some impressive speeds but found Starlink is still very much a beta work in progress.
 Still, anyone who has suffered through pokey country downloads of hundreds of emails or waited for an episode of Bridgerton to finish buffering will be thrilled to see Starlink handle such tasks in fractions of a second.

 So far, in our tests, Starlink is definitely improving.
 While dropouts are still too frequent, speeds have steadily picked up.
 Initially, we saw top download rates of just under 90 Mbps.
 As of April 12, those numbers more than doubled with top download speeds of 200 Mbps.
 In an earlier Tweet, Elon Musk promised speeds of over 300 Mbps by the end of the year.
+Although, according to Ooka, speeds have started to flatten slightly.
 So we'll keep testing.

 So why the variation in speeds?
 Some of the results depended on the time of day.
 We checked and found that the number and location of Starlink's satellites varied.
 Most seem to be clustered over the northwest U.S. and the ones we were aiming at were farther north over southern Quebec.